appsmithorg/appsmith-docs/setup/instance-configuration/custom-domain.md

 It redirects you to a new page.
 Add your domain name there.
 Once that’s done, it’ll give you records of the name servers.
 Copy the details of the NS \(name servers\).
 Use the custom name server’s configuration on your domain provider.
 Sometimes, it might take up to 24-48 hours for this to go live!

-{% hint style="success" %}
-Your Appsmith instance should be available at [https://appsmith.mydomain.com](https://appsmith.mydomain.com) with automatic certificate provisioning and renewals
+> Your Appsmith instance should be available at [https://appsmith.mydomain.com](https://appsmith.mydomain.com) with automatic certificate provisioning and renewals
-{% endhint %}